 As they report today in the Proceedings of the Royal Society, Goldbogen and his colleagues found that big fin whales are not just scaled-up versions of little fin whales.
 Instead, as their bodies get bigger, their mouths get much bigger.
 Small fin whales can swallow up about 90% of their own body weight.
 Very big ones can gulp 160%.
 In other words, big fin whales need more and more energy to handle the bigger slugs of water they gulp.
 As their body increases in size, the energy their bodies demand rises faster than the extra energy they can get from their food.

 About Lloyd Shepherd

-Lloyd is the author of The English Monster and The Poisoned Island.
+Lloyd is the author of The English Monster, The Poisoned Island, and Savage Magic.
 He lives in London, and only talks about himself in the third person for SEO purposes.